Quantum Miss-in-the-Middle Attack: Preliminaries

 \section{Preliminaries}

-In this section, we briefly discuss the notations and definitions used in this paper.
-For any multi-output Boolean function $F:\{0,1\}^n\rightarrow\{0,1\}^m$, a vector $a\in\{0,1\}^n$ is called a linear structure of $F$ if, there exists a vector $b\in\{0,1\}^m$ such that
+In this section, we briefly recall the notations and definitions used in this paper.
+Suppose $F:\{0,1\}^n\rightarrow\{0,1\}^m$ is a multi-output Boolean function and $m=poly(n)$. \begin{Definition} A vector $a\in\{0,1\}^n$ is called a linear structure of $F$, if there exists a vector $b\in\{0,1\}^m$ such that

-where $\oplus$ denotes the bitwise exclusive-or.
-When $b$ is equal to the $m$-dimensional zero vector $0^m$, $a$ is called a period of $F$.
+where $\oplus$ denotes the bitwise exclusive-or. \end{Definition} If $b$ is equal to the $m$-dimensional zero vector, namely $b=0^m$, then the vector $a$ is called a period of $F$.
+All periods of $F$ constitute a subspace of $n$-dimensional vector space over $\mathbb{F}_2$, which is called period space of $F$.
+The set of general linear structures of $F$ is not closed under vector addition, so it does not constitute a subspace.